gbm1015/deep-learning-challenge/README.md

 ## Overview of the Analysis

-1. The dataset charity_data.csv contains organization related features (variables) about the 34,299 organizations that requested funding from the non-profit foundation Alphabet Soup.
+1. The dataset charity_data.csv contained potential features (variables) about the 34,299 organizations that requested funding from the non-profit foundation Alphabet Soup.
 18,261 of the organizations are identified as "using the funds effectively" (IS-SUCCESSFUL = 1) and the remaining 16,038 organizations are identified as "not using the funds effectively" (IS-SUCCESSFUL = 0).
-The purpose of the analysis is to build a neural network model that would predict the classification of organizations into "successful" vs. "not successful" in using the funds effectively.
+The purpose of the analysis is to build a neural network model that would predict the classification of organizations into "successful" vs. "not successful" in using the funds effectively; that is, predict whether applicants will be successful if funded by Alphabet Soup.

-2. The dataset also contained the following loan and borrowers' related features (variables) to be included as potential predictors in the logistic regression model.
-Those variables included:
-   - The size of the loan.
-   - The interest rate for the loan.
-   - The borrower's income.
-   - The borrower's total debt to income ratio.
+2. The following steps were implemented for building both Neural Network models:
-   - The number of accounts the borrower has.
+   - Pre-proceed the data.
-   - Presence of any derogatory marks against the borrower (0/1 flag).
-   - The borrower's total debt amount.
+      * Read in the charity_data.csv to a Pandas DataFrame, and identified the target and the features for the model.
+      * Dropped columns that were not considered features for the model.
+      * Determined the number of unique values for each column.
+      * Used the number of data points for each unique value to pick a cutoff point to bin "rare" categorial variables together in a new value "other", and checked if the           binning was successful.
+      * Used pd.get.dummies() to encode categorical variables.
+      * Split the preprocessed data into a features array x, and a target array y.
+Then used these arrays and the train_test_split function to split the data into training         and testing datasets.
+      * Scaled the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then used the transform function.

+   - Save the predictions for the testing data labels by using the testing feature data (x_test) and the fitted model.
+   - Evaluate the model's performance by generating a confusion matrix and printing the classification report.

 3. Two different models were developed:
    - Logistic Regression Model (#1) with the original dataset lending_data.csv, that included 75,036 low-risk loans and 2,500 high-risk loans.
 The dataset was split into 2      groups (75% to 25% split); the training dataset for building the model with 58,152 borrowers that included 56,277 low-risk loans and 1,875 high-risk loans, and the          test dataset with 19,384 borrowers that included 18,759 low-risk loans and 625 high-risk loans.